Centre for Global Europe-Asia Connections

 Joint seminars and lectures, in collaboration with national and international visiting scholars

 In-residence post-doctoral fellowships on research topics related the Centre’s mission

 International summer schools, focused on historical processes and emerging trends in politics, governance, economics, and socio-cultural changes between Europe, the Mediterranean region, and Asia

-Young scholars and practitioners will be trained for a critical and ethically grounded study of the Belt and Road Initiative.
-The Summer School will be held at San Servolo from the 1st to the 7th of September
+Young scholars and practitioners were trained for a critical and ethically grounded study of the Belt and Road Initiative.
+The Summer School was held at San Servolo from the 1st to the 7th of September